abhishekgupta5/abhishekgupta5/README.md

 - ✔️ Me in 2 minutes: https://abhishk.com/about/
 - 🗣️ What my ex-colleagues say about me: https://abhishk.com/testimonials/
 - 🔭 I’m currently working on: Making web applications using Ruby on Rails and PostgreSQL.
 I embrace the Object-oriented and Functional programming paradigms.
-- 👯 I’m looking to work on: Excellent backend problems in Software
 - 📫 How to reach me: https://abhishk.com/contact/